CoeJoder/epik-ddns/README.md

 # epik-ddns
 A simple DDNS bash script to update [Epik](https://www.epik.com/) DNS records.

 Suggested to be run periodically as a cron job, this script calls Epik's [`set-ddns`](https://docs-userapi.epik.com/v2/#/Ddns/setDdns) API method whenever a change to the host's external IP address is detected.

-As Epik has no `read-ddns` method available sans IP-whitelisting, the call is always made on the first run, and at least once every 24-hours.
+### Discovering the external IP address
 When run on [OpenWRT](https://openwrt.org/) router firmware, an internal library function is called which returns the device's WAN IP.
-Otherwise, an external service is used to fetch the host's external IP: https://ipinfo.io/ip
+Otherwise, an external service is used: https://ipinfo.io/ip

 ## Requirements